Anthony Panizzi: Early life in Italy

 Panizzi was born at Brescello in the Duchy of Modena and Reggio (now the province of Reggio Emilia), Italy, on 16 September 1797.
 He studied at the Lyceum of Reggio, then obtained a degree in law from the University of Parma in 1818.
 He was appointed as Inspector of Public Schools at Brescello.

+Politics and exile

-It was during this time that a charge was brought against Panizzi that he was a Carbonaro, that is, a member of a secret society that opposed the political regime of that time.
+It was during this time at Brescello that a charge was brought against Panizzi that he was a Carbonaro, that is, a member of a secret society that opposed the political regime of that time.
 The evidence would suggest that the accusation was true.

 In October 1822, amid political upheaval in Italy, Panizzi was tipped off that he faced arrest and trial as a subversive.
 The risk was one faced by many Carbonari while Metternich was orchestrating, from Vienna, the repressive policies of puppet regimes in north-eastern and central Italy.
 Making his way across Italy, Panizzi eventually arrived in Ticino (Switzerland).
 Here, in 1823, he wrote and published a book decrying the repressive regime and trials against citizens of the Duchy of Modena, Dei Processi e delle Sentenze contra gli imputati di Lesa Maestà e di aderenza alle Sette proscritte negli Stati di Modena.
 Following the book's publication, he was indicted, tried, and condemned to death in absentia in Modena, and pressure was brought to have him expelled from Switzerland.

-Escape to England and subsequent career as a librarian
+Move to England

+Panizzi moved to London, England in May 1823.
+He was greeted in London by Ugo Foscolo, an Italian poet in exile there.
+A few months later Panizzi moved to Liverpool with a letter of introduction from Foscolo to Liverpool banker William Roscoe, where he resided for five years.
+Panizzi made a modest living teaching Italian there, but also took up studies of classics, in particular Dante.

+In 1826 Panizzi met lawyer and political figure Henry Brougham and helped him in a difficult abduction case; when Brougham became Lord Chancellor of England, he obtained for Panizzi the Professorship of Italian at the newly founded London University (now University College London).

+He formally became a British subject in March 1832.